Trekking safety in Nepal

 Interaction with the Locals

 Guest are valued as God in the Nepalese culture.
 Most Nepali people in the local village are very friendly and hospitable.
-Some people are very frank and want to talk with the guest as they are very happy and anxious to please you as their guest.
+Some people are very frank and want to talk with the guest as they are very happy and anxious to please you as their guests.
 Since the hotels are run by the local people in the trekking destinations, you can trust the hotel owners, shopkeepers as well as travel agents.
 However, we suggest you not disclose the valuable goods you are carrying with anyone in the hotel, lodge, and guest house.

 Trekking and Associated Risks